kaust-vislab/Inshimtu-basic/README.md

 * Set Variable and Representation
 * Select Catalyst / Continue from menu.

-Note: Alternatively, specify the files to process via the --initial files option, shown above.\n\
+Note: Alternatively, specify the files to process via the --initial files option, shown above.